 Over half of the student body commutes to campus.
-During the day and after classes, many commuters study in the Research & Information Center (RIC) or socialize in the Wick Student Center.
+During the day and after classes, many commuters study in the Research & Information Commons (RIC) or socialize in the Wick Student Center.
 Commuter students are encouraged to become involved in student organizations and to participate in student activities.
 Information about campus life and student events is provided through the Daemen website and regular Daemen College email communications.
-Commuter students may bring a bag lunch or purchase a la carte meals at the Cyber Cafe.
-More substantial, all-you-can-eat meals may be purchased in the dining hall for cash or with "Daemen Bucks."
-Private lockers for commuter students are also available in several campus academic buildings.
-Parking permits are required; preferred parking is offered to carpooling students.
+Commuter students may bring a bag lunch or purchase a la carte meals at The Den.
+More substantial, all-you-can-eat meals may be purchased in the dining hall for cash or with "DC Bucks."
+Private lockers for commuter students are available in several campus academic buildings.
+Parking permits are required of all persons (residents, commuters, faculty, staff, and visitors).
+Apply for a parking permit via your MyDaemen page.